-I. General Rules
+I: General Rules

 - A. AGENDA The agenda of the General Assembly is drawn up by the Center for Civic Engagement (CCE) and shall be regarded as adopted at the beginning of the session.
-There shall be no revisions or additions to the agenda without approval of the CCE staff. - B. OFFICERS: the Presidents of the General Assembly and the Vice-Presidents shall be the presiding officers of the General Assembly and its Plenary session.
-Other conference officers or delegates may be called on to preside over committee sessions only with direction from the CCE staff.
+There shall be no revisions or additions to the agenda without approval of the CCE staff. - B. OFFICERS: the President of the General Assembly and the Vice-Presidents shall be the presiding officers of the General Assembly and its Plenary session.
+Other conference officers or delegates may be called on to preside over committee sessions as directed by the CCE staff.